Genivia/ugrep/README.md

 ripgep   0.10.0 | 0.19     | **0.06** | 2.20     | 2.07     | 2.00     | 2.01     | 2.14     | 0.12     | 0.36     | 0.03     |
 ugrep    1.5.4  | **0.11** | 0.07     | **1.15** | **1.08** | **0.99** | **0.97** | **0.37** | **0.10** | **0.20** | **0.02** |

-Note: most of the ugrep tests produce better performance results without `mmap` (option `--no-mmap`), which may be counter-intuitive.
+Most of the ugrep tests produce better performance results without `mmap` (option `--no-mmap`), which may be counter-intuitive.
 See our [TODO](#todo) below.

+Option `-z` uses task parallelism to further optimize file reading and decompression of compressed files, which may speed up searching a single file (or a few files), even beating the performance of `mmap`.

 In some cases we decided in favor of features and safety over performance.
 For example, **ugrep** considers files binary when containing invalid UTF encodings